 What is the International Baccalaureate Program?

-The International Baccalaureate Organization (IBO) is a non-profit foundation that offers “a transdisciplinary program of international education designed to foster the development of the whole child.”
-The IBO offers three programs: the Diploma Program, the Middle Years Program, and the Primary Years Program.
+The International Baccalaureate Organization (IBO) is a nonprofit foundation that offers “a transdisciplinary program of international education designed to foster the development of the whole child.”
+The IBO offers four programs: the Career-related Program, the Diploma Program, the Middle Years Program, and the Primary Years Program.
 Seneca Academy is fully authorized to provide the Primary Years Program (PYP) (ages 3-12).
-The PYP draws on research and best practice from a range of national systems to create relevant, engaging, challenging and significant education for all children.
+The PYP draws on research and best practice from a range of national systems to create relevant, engaging, challenging, and significant education for all children.

 What is “international education” and why is it important?

-International education, as identified by IBO, is defined by several criteria.
+International education, as identified by the IBO, is defined by several criteria.
 Some of those criteria include the following ideas.

 - Building and reinforcing students’ sense of identity and cultural awareness